benedictquartey/Covid-19_GH/README.md

 ## Update - 23/06/20
 Information sources have not provided useful details on individual cases for a while now.
 Therefore as of 23/06/20, case by case data will no longer be updated.
-However the project [website](https://benedictquartey.com/covid-19) will continue to provide insightful details on Ghana's Covid-19 condition.
+However the project [website](https://benedictquartey.com/covid-19) will continue to provide updated insightful details on Ghana's Covid-19 condition.

 ## Contributing